dorvan/ninefs/README.txt

     specified.
 After the drive has been mounted it can be unmounted using the dokanctl program.

+    The p option specifies a password to use for authentication.
+If unspecified, authentication is not attempted.
+Authentication makes use of an authentication server.
+The a option specifies an address for this server in the same format as the addr argument.
+If ommited, addr argument is used in its place except with a different default port.

+    The U option disables 9P2000.u support.

     The c, d and D options turn on different debug tracing options.
 D turns on dokan debugging messages, c turns on chatty npfs messages and d turns on ninefs's own debug messages.